Roth Conversions

 There are simple calculators available that offer a quick answer to the question but these require you to input your current income tax rate as well as the rate you’ll pay during your retirement years.
 If you’ve ever tried to do your own taxes you know that the tax system is complicated.
 Predicting how your retirement income will be taxed and at what rates is even more difficult.

 If you’ve done any tax planning you know that the first rule is generally to try to defer taxes into the future.
-By converting your Roth into an IRA the amount converted is subject to income taxes sooner rather than later, probably much sooner.
+By converting your Traditional IRA into a Roth the amount converted is subject to income taxes sooner rather than later, probably much sooner.
 In order for a conversion to make sense you’ll generally need to assume that your tax rate will be lower today than in the future when you would draw the funds from the Traditional IRA or 401(k).

 Beneficiary IRAs